Ted’s Restaurant, Meriden

 Ted’s is a tiny place with four booths, but the best place to sit is at the counter – a short slice of Roadfood heaven.
 Generally occupied by regulars who palaver with Paul as he attends the twin steam boxes, counter seats provide a view of the bin of chopped meat from which Paul grabs fistfuls for the burger boxes as well as a pile of hard rolls and big blocks of cheese ready to be melted.

 The CTMQ Experience:

-All the way down 66 to Roadfood stop #2 – Guida’s in Middlefield for their hot dog (CTMQ visit here) where I ate my burger on their picnic table.
+All the way down 66 to the day’s Roadfood stop #2 – Guida’s in Middlefield for their hot dog where I ate my burger on their picnic table.

 The shape of the patty is off-putting.
 It’s like a giant charcoal briquette of steamed beef.
 With only the bland cheddar, the mushrooms and yellow mustard helping out, it tasted just as advertised: Steamed meat.
 It just didn’t do it for me at all.
-Some ask if eating the burgers and dogs on this list make me miss eating burgers and dogs – the answer remains a steadfast “n-o” after my Ted’s steamed cheeseburger.
-(I did, however, have an enjoyable steamed burger at O’Rourke’s in Middletown 5 months later.)
+Some ask if eating the burgers and dogs on this list make me miss eating burgers and dogs – the answer remains a steadfast “no” after my Ted’s steamed cheeseburger.
+(I did, however, have a slightly more enjoyable steamed burger at O’Rourke’s in Middletown 5 months later.)